tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 ### [**DatabaseGeneratedAttribute**](https://learn.microsoft.com/en-us/ef/core/modeling/generated-properties?tabs=data-annotations#explicitly-configuring-value-generation).

-Annotates a property specifying if and how the database provider generates values the property.
+Annotates a property that specifies whether and how the database provider generates values ​​for the property.

 ```
 public class BaseEntity